Cosmic Cafe & Outer Space Art Gallery

 The Man for the Job

-My list includes roofer, factory worker, motel maid, door-to-door vacuum cleaner salesman, delivery boy, deli sandwich-maker, apartment house manager, house painter, thoroughbred horse groom, gardener, newspaper reporter, movie and book critic, weight training instructor, construction laborer, college professor, tree-trimmer, drawbridge operator, TV writer/director, performance artist, long distance phone service marketer and import/export business manager.
+I’ve gone through at least three times as many careers, including roofer, factory worker, motel maid, door-to-door vacuum cleaner salesman, delivery boy, deli sandwich-maker, apartment house manager, house painter, thoroughbred horse groom, gardener, newspaper reporter, movie and book critic, weight training instructor, construction laborer, adjunct college professor, tree-trimmer, drawbridge operator, TV writer/director, performance artist, import/export business manager and tabloid editor.

-The reason why I’ve exceeded the national average of career changes is because I’ve haven’t been able to make a career out of writing fiction.
+The reason why I’ve exceeded the national average of career changes is because I’ve haven’t been able to make a career out of my passion, writing fiction.
 Over the decades, my novels have been routinely rejected by various publishers with reasons like: “Your manuscript doesn’t impress us sufficiently on the large scale; that is, in its cumulative impact.”

-particular publisher’s reply.
-When I was a freshman composition professor at Florida International University, I tried to teach proper usage of the semi-colon for a year before accepting the fact that nobody knows how to use it and nobody really cares.
+Life can be hard for an aspiring author, especially when his rejection letters are oblique, redundant and poorly punctuated.
+As a former freshman composition instructor, I couldn’t help but notice the misuse of the semi-colon in this particular publisher’s reply.
+I’d tried to teach proper usage of the semi-colon for a year before accepting the fact that nobody knows how to use it and nobody really cares.

 In any case, no matter how poorly rejection letters are written, they all mean the same thing: no million-dollar advance in the foreseeable future.
 This, in turn, means that the aspiring author needs to find some form of gainful employment.
 And that often involves a career change.

-hours of free time to daydream and write.
+The best careers for someone like me are those that offer countless hours of free time to daydream and write.
 That’s why I got into the bridge-tending profession.
 I thought that operating a drawbridge would be the perfect job for a writer.
 And the scenery, the solitude and the body floating in the Intracoastal Waterway proved me right.

-when he hired me: “You don’t have to do much.”
-And you don’t, other than operate about $5 million worth of potentially deadly equipment while
+The bridge-tending pay wasn’t great, but as my supervisor explained when he hired me: “You don’t have to do much.”
+And you don’t, other than operate about $5 million worth of potentially deadly equipment while daydreaming about the convoluted plot of a crime thriller and keeping track of the ball game on TV.

-of Transportation made sure I got a full three days of training.
+To prepare me for this awesome responsibility, the Florida Department of Transportation made sure I got a full three days of training.
 Both the manual and my instructor stressed that a bridge-tender’s primary duty is to operate the bridge safely while tying up as much automotive traffic as possible, especially when people are running late to the movies, a business appointment or an emergency appendectomy.

-supervisor had a nervous breakdown and quit.
-Seeing how I was the only crew member he hadn’t fired, the higher-ups wisely decided that I should become the new Hallandale Beach Boulevard bridge-tending supervisor.
+Less than a month after I became a certified bridge-tender, my supervisor had a nervous breakdown and quit.
+Seeing how I was the only crew member he hadn’t fired, the higher-ups decided that I should become the new Hallandale Beach Boulevard bridge-tending supervisor.
 This meteoric rise through the ranks was accompanied by a whopping 75-cent an hour pay raise along with the added responsibility of rounding up a crew of at least six marginally reliable people who would work for minimum wage.

-exactly a high pressure occupation.
+Of course, even with supervisor responsibilities, bride-tending isn’t exactly a high pressure occupation.
 But it had its moments...

-Cleaver Stuck in his Head” outfit I’d worn to a party the previous night.
+Like the day after Halloween.
+My home phone rang at 7:07 a.m.
+I answered it, my hair still caked with fake blood from the “Man with a Meat Cleaver Stuck in his Head” outfit I’d worn to a party the previous night.
 Pam, the Hollywood Boulevard bridge-tender, was on the line.

-Pam: Sorry to bother you so early, Gary, but there doesn’t seem to be
+Pam: Sorry to bother you so early, Gary, but there doesn’t seem to be anyone at the Hallandale Bridge.

 Me: Huh?

 Pam: The Jungle Queen’s been trying to get an opening for half an hour.
 No one’s at your bridge.
+Me: (Expletive deleted).

 Pam: That’s what the Jungle Queen’s captain said.
-What should I tell
+What should I tell him?

 Me: Tell him I’ll be there as soon as I wash this blood out of my hair.